Chainscript/chainscript-js/README.md

 #### Multi Command Awesomeness

-Snapshot a script, sign it, notarize it, an email it.
+Snapshot a script, sign it, notarize it, then email it.
 Like a boss.

 ```bash
 $ chainscript -sn \